rruizriol/movie-trailer-website/README.md

 - Download the repository
 - Open a command console
 - Change your current directory to the folder movie-trailer-website/AppCode
-- Execute this python create_content.py
+- Execute this command python create_content.py